 Indigenous scholars Kendra Greendeer (Ho-Chunk) and Dakota Mace (Diné) co-curate an exhibition exploring material interrelationships among cultures with long histories of exchange throughout the Americas.
 From the Andes to the Great Lakes, textiles reflect cultural narratives of community and tradition.
 This exhibit analyzes select textiles from the Helen Louise Allen Textile Collection and the Little Eagle Arts Foundation, a Ho-Chunk arts organization, to provide a deeper understanding of the lifeways, movement, and stories of these objects.
 It is through these intersections that scholars may trace Native cultural practices and oral traditions throughout the western hemisphere.

 Embedded exhibition instructions: use arrows, scroll bar, or swipe to navigate left and right; click the expand icon to view the exhibition fully in your browser; click the menu options for the accessible view.

 “Intersections…” was originally installed in the Lynn Mecklenburg Textile Gallery and on view from September 5 – December 6, 2019.
-With COVID-19 gallery closures in the summer of 2020, selections were re-developed as an online exhibition.
+With COVID-19 gallery closures in the summer of 2020, selections were re-developed as an online exhibition with support from the Anonymous Fund.
 The exhibition was developed with the generous support of honorary curators Jane and David Villa and is part of a series of exhibitions in celebration of the Helen Louise Allen Textile Collection’s 50th Anniversary.

 - Opening Reception.
 Thursday, September 19, 2019.
 5-7 PM.